 Set up in March 2010, the group holds quarterly meetings hosted by organisations across the region.
 If you are involved in clinical audit or quality improvement in the East of England then we would like to hear from you.
 The network also has strong links with NICE and membership is also open to staff who have responsibility for the management and implementation of NICE guidance.

-Contact the chair: Sarah Powell
+Contact the chair: Johnathan Mitchell

 The SWANS broadly covers the NHS South West Region and exists for the benefit of clinical audit and effectiveness staff.
 SWANS provides the opportunity for sharing information, ideas, problems and successes.